Scientist & Group Leader - Water Chemistry

 - Buffam, I.M.
 Turner, A. Desai, P. Hanson, J.A.
 Rusak, N. Lottig, and S.R.
 Carpenter.
 2011.
 Integrating aquatic and terrestrial components to construct a complete carbon budget for a north temperate lake district.
 Global Change Biology 17 (2): 1193-1211.
 (Click for abstract)

 - Krugner-Higby, L., D. Haak, P.T.J.
 Johnson, J.D.
 Shields, W.M.
 Jones, K.S.
 Reece, T. Meinke, A. Gendron and J.A.
 Rusak.
 2010.
 Spatial and temporal patterns of an outbreak of ulcerative disease in crayfish (Orconectes propinquus) linked to Saprolegnia australis in Big Muskellunge Lake, Wisconsin.
 Diseases of Aquatic Organisms 91: 57-66.
-(Click for abstract)
+(Abstract)

 - Shurin, J.B., M. Winder, R. Adrian, W. Keller, B. Matthews, A.M.
 Paterson, M. Paterson, B. Pinel-Alloul, J.A.
 Rusak, N. Yan.
 Environmental stability and lake plankton diversity- contrasting effects of chemical and thermal variability.
 Ecology Letters 13: 453-463.
-(Click for abstract)
+(Abstract)

 - Rusak J.A., and P.K.
 Montz.
 2009.
 Sampling requirements and the implications of reduced sampling effort for the estimation of annual zooplankton population and community dynamics in north temperate lakes.
 Limnology and Oceanography: Methods 7:535-544.
 (Click for abstract)

 - Hodgsen, K.L., M.A.
 Xenopoulos, and J.A.
 Rusak.
 2009.
 Asymmetrical food web responses in trophic-level richness, biomass, and function following lake acidification.
 Aquatic Ecology.
-(Click for abstract)
+(Abstract)

 - Rusak J.A., S.E.
 Jones, A.D.
 Kent, A.L.
 Shade, and T.M.
 McMahon.
 2009.
 Spatial synchrony in microbial community dynamics: testing among-year and lake patterns.
 Verhandlungen Internationale Vereinigung fur Theoretische und Angewandte Limnologie.
-30: 936-940 (Click for abstract)
+30: 936-940 (Abstract)

 - Solomon, C.T., S.R.
 Carpenter, M.J.
 Vander Zanden and J.A.
 Rusak.
 2008.
 Long-term isotopic baseline variation and implications for inferring consumer trophic niches.
 Canadian Journal of Fisheries and Aquatic Sciences.
 65: 2191-2200.
 (Click for PDF)